ashmorecartier/sql-without-sql/report/README.md

 	./trt.sh > ./imprim.txt

-A one minute job on an antic Pentiom 4, XP Pro/cygwin32.
+A one minute job on an antic Pentium 4, XP Pro/cygwin32.
 10 seconds on an Intel-I5-8300H, Win 10/cygwin64.

 The footers are equivalent to :